sap-tutorials/Tutorials/tutorials/abap-environment-communication-arrangement/abap-environment-communication-arrangement.md

     ![check scenario](subaccount.png)

-  5. Select Service Instances and find your Instance and open it with clicking arrow.
+  5. Select Service Instances and find your Instance and open it by clicking the arrow.

     ![check scenario](serviceInstances.png)